hq9000/hq9000/_posts/2023-05-03-looking-for-music-collaborators.md

 Please check out some of my releases below.

-[My previous BeatPort releases](https://www.beatport.com/artist/clipsandpatterns/625124) (this is the style I am currently most comfortable with):
+[My previous BeatPort releases](https://www.beatport.com/artist/clipsandpatterns/625124) (this is the style I am currently most comfortable with).

 This is a special one, a [live piano improvisations](https://music.youtube.com/playlist?list=OLAK5uy_mot07cEQIIEe2zpc2QwkACOd39TFEiYNQ) album